GameAnalytics/python-style-guide/README.md

 ```

 This function works as long as `frobs` is an iterable, it doesn't matter if it's a list, dict, generator, etc.
-Checking if the input is a list and raising an exception, would be pointlessly limiting and wouldn't make much of a difference,
-since the function would fail in any case, if `frobs` happened to be something non-iterable.
-In general, we don't check types in Python.
-There are edge-cases, but they are rare.

 One downside of duck-typing is that many errors that could have been prevented, by having a static type system,
 will only reveal themselves at runtime.
 For example, passing a non-iterable to `find_squanched_frobs` by mistake